ryterdal/guide_reproducible_research/chapters/03_secondary_practices.md

 Using open file formats means your data will be accessible to the largest number of people, for the longest period of time.
 The following are a list of open standard file formats by data type.
-It is not exhaustive but
+It is not exhaustive but is a place to start.

 **Tabular Data:** Plain-text (.csv, .tsv, .txt), Apache Arrow (.feather), Apache Parquet (.parquet), OpenOffice Calc (.ods)